 Adaptive Leadership Expect And Adapt To Change

-It is obvious that adaptive leadership is based on adapting to the changes and finding solutions from different experiences and outcomes.
+It is obvious that adaptive leadership is based on adapting to changes and finding solutions from different experiences and outcomes.

 What is unique here is their excellent ability to read these signals of change and prepare in advance.